 Cities can improve the lives of many, including those without access to public transportation or other means of transportation, by ensuring pedestrian safety.
 When cities invest in quality infrastructure, they keep citizens safe.

 Pedestrians deserve to safely walk and arrive at their destinations.
 Unfortunately, when drivers disregard traffic laws and fail to give pedestrians the right of way or yield to them, pedestrians are seriously injured and killed each year.
 If you or a loved one was seriously injured or killed due to an auto pedestrian accident, you may be entitled to compensation.
-There is limited time to act after an accident in Texas, so don’t delay in contacting seasoned auto pedestrian accident attorney John Flood to start working on your unique case today.
+Were you injured in an auto pedestrian accident in Corpus Christi, TX?
+Call attorney John Flood at (361) 654-8877 today for a free initial case evaluation.
+There is a limited time to act in Texas, so contact us today.